icopy-site/awesome-cn/docs/awesome/awesome-naming.md

 ---

+## Computer Graphics

+- [Gift wrapping algorithm](https://en.wikipedia.org/wiki/Gift_wrapping_algorithm) - An algorithm for constructing the smallest shape that wraps a collection of points.

 ## Data Structures and Algorithms

 - [Backtracking](https://de.wikipedia.org/wiki/Backtracking) - When you explore a search space and you reach a dead end, you follow your *tracks* back to the last crossroad and try the other way.